 Different channels attract different demographics, and as we’ve seen here each of these audiences will view a particular topic in nuanced ways.
 Channel-based comparisons such as this can help brands develop a 360 degree understanding of a topic and deliver differentiated, resonant communications to each of their target segments.

-Relative Insight can analyse data from any source, as we’ve done here – whether it’s from forums, social, web copy, or reviews – we can take anything with words to give game-changing audience insights.
+Relative Insight can analyse data from any source – whether it’s social reactions to a music gig or new television release, forums, web copy or reviews – the platform can analyse anything with words to generate game-changing audience insights.